 Sometimes described as the private sector equivalent of an MPA, MBA programs prepare graduates for management and leadership positions in business.
 To prepare for careers in industries such as finance, marketing, advertising, and investment, MBA students typically take courses such as:

-When looking at the focus of an MPA versus an MBA, MBA programs are designed to help students gain a better understanding of business management and how to steer private corporations toward success.
+When looking at the focus of MBA vs. MPA programs, MBA programs are designed to help students gain a better understanding of business management and how to steer private corporations toward success.

 MPA vs. MBA: Career Outcomes